Miss USA 1953

 Miss USA 1953 was the second Miss USA pageant, held at the Long Beach Municipal Auditorium in Long Beach, California on July 16, 1953.

 At the end of the event, Jackie Loughery of New York crowned Myrna Hansen of Illinois as Miss USA 1953.
 It is the first victory of Illinois in the pageant's history.

 Contestants from forty-three states and cities competed in this year's pageant.
-The competition was hosted by Bob Russel.
+The competition was hosted by Bob Russell.